Why My Air Conditioner Is Making A Weird Noise?

-Debris/Loose Parts: The waste in the HVAC unit accumulated over time, or any loose parts can create vibrations.
+Debris/Lose Parts: The waste in the HVAC unit accumulated over time, or any loose parts can create vibrations.
 Hence, you need to clean the unit and replace the loose parts to prevent buzzing noise.

 Damaged Capacitor: A worn-out capacitor can lead to friction and restrain the AC fan from working.
-You need to call an AC technician for proper inspection and solution.
+You need to call an AC technician for a proper inspection and solution.

 AC Parts Freezing Up: The buzzing sound can also come from the freezing of AC parts.
 Refrigerant leaks, low thermostat levels, etc., are some of the possible reasons for AC parts freezing up, which need an inspection from an HVAC technician.